BLamy/vite-plugin-use-electron/README.md

 *   **Simplified IPC:** Drastically reduces the manual boilerplate needed to set up communication between the renderer and main processes for specific tasks.
 Define the function, add the directive, and call it.
 *   **Code Colocation:** Keep functions logically related to your UI components within the renderer source tree, even if they need main process capabilities.
-*   **Clear Separation:** The `"use main";` directive explicitly marks code that will run with Node.js privileges, improving code clarity and security reviews.
+*   **Clear Separation:** The `"use electron";` directive explicitly marks code that will run with Node.js privileges, improving code clarity and security reviews.
 *   **Seamless Node.js Access:** Easily write functions that interact with the filesystem (`fs`), OS (`os`), child processes, native Node modules, or perform heavy computations without blocking the UI thread.
 *   **Type Safety:** By defining a shared interface, you get type checking and autocompletion when calling main process functions from the renderer.
 *   **Developer Experience:** Aims for a smoother workflow, potentially reducing context switching compared to manually managing separate IPC channels for every operation.

 ## How it Works (High-Level Flow)

-1. Developer adds `"use main";` to a function in the renderer codebase (e.g., `src/shared/main-operations.ts`).
+1. Developer adds `"use electron";` to a function in the renderer codebase (e.g., `src/shared/main-operations.ts`).
 2. During `npm run build`, the `useMainPlugin` (renderer target) parses the code.
 3. The plugin identifies the function, extracts its body and signature, and stores this information in a temporary manifest (`node_modules/.vite-plugin-use-main/...`).
 It replaces the original function body in the renderer bundle.
 4. The `useMainPlugin` (preload target) reads the manifest and generates `_generated_preload_bridge.js`, creating async stub functions that use `ipcRenderer.invoke` to call the main process via a specific channel, using the function's unique ID.